raphaelmarshall/What-happens-when.../README.rst

 Key Terms:
 =============

-Sure, I'd be happy to explain these terms for you:

 1. **OS (Operating System):**
    An Operating System is software that manages the hardware and software resources of a computer.
 It provides services and an interface for the programs that run on the computer.
 Examples of operating systems include Windows, macOS, and Linux.